w3c/edit-context/security-privacy.md

 EditContext does not expose any data related to the underlying platform.

 ## 2.7.
+Does this specification allow an origin to send data to the underlying platform?

+EditContext allows pages to provide coordinates at which text input related UI should be displayed.
+This offers a similar level of control compared to what the author can do by positioning an input element in the page.
+No new data is exposed, only new APIs to communicate the coordinates in a more direct way.

-Does this specification allow an origin access to sensors on a user’s device
+## 2.8.
+Does this specification allow an origin access to sensors on a user’s device?

 No.

-## 2.8.
-What data does this specification expose to an origin?
-Please also document what data is identical to data exposed by other features, in the same or different contexts.

-EditContext exposes text that has been typed by the user.
-This data is not exposed to another origin nor does it allow to access data from other origins.

 ## 2.9.
-Does this specification enable new script execution/loading mechanisms?
+Do features in this specification enable new script execution/loading mechanisms?

 No.